benoitlx/kanash/README.md

 ![demo](./assets/demo.gif)

+If your goal is to learn Japanese, you should take a look at [Awesome-Japanese](https://github.com/yudataguy/Awesome-Japanese) first.

 > [!NOTE]
-> I'm pausing the ssh server part because I found a way to expose my TUI through http with [`gotty`](https://github.com/yudai/gotty)
+> I'm pausing the ssh server part because I found a way to expose my TUI through http with [`ttyd`](https://github.com/tsl0922/ttyd)

 ## Usage